adarshmahodaya/equal-experts-universalistic-ready-longevity-b1137b39fb06-solution/README.md

 ## Your Approach and answers to follow-up questions

 _Please provide an explaination to your implementation approach and the additional questions **here**_

+**follow-up questions Answers**
+1. I would maintain an audit table/file which records different batch runs along with details like batch_file_name, batch_count, run    timestamp, and other important detail which will help keep an eye on every run that is propagating data into prod.
+It will also help understand which file did not load and on what datetime so that it can be checked accordingly.

+    I will ensure that a parameter file be maintained that will contain all the sensitive information like db details, paths, auth

+    details etc and that these are not hard coded in production.

+    Data encryption or masking can be performed for senstive fields.

+    proper orchestration of the pipeline to ensure data consistency and integrity.

+    proper access control set up on the data storage, limiting the access to production data.

+2. Use of a distributed framework with parallel computation like pyspark along with a cloud based storage which can expand on demand.

+    Ensure proper partitioning(and bucketing) of data to improve storage and computation and reduce latency while accesing the data.

+    use of proper file formats at different stages based on the pipline structure and storage demands.

+3. Upon analysing the data, I could see that there are total of 6 fields, out of which 4 are present in every record.
+So my assumption here is that these are the four fileds (Id,PostId,VoteTypeId,CreationDate)that are mandatory to be present and additional fields (UserId,BountyAmount) are optional.

-1. To ensure the data quality, Not null constraints have been set up on the table creation so that certain columns must be present in all the data
+     Not null constraints have been set up on the table creation so that certain columns that must be present in all the data.
+If any file has a record which is corrupt(By corrupt I mean either structure is invalid or mandatory columns are missing), in that case no data will be loaded and you must first attend the corrupted records in the file.